braders/photography-site-paige/pages/thank-you.md

 editablepage: true
 permalink: /thank-you/index.html
 ---
-Thanks you for getting in touch.
+Thank you for getting in touch.